 For many investors of real estate, forming and maintaining a company isn't worth the possible threat of a lawsuit, particularly when inexpensive liability insurance is available.
 However, real estate investors who only rely on insurance are taking a big risk.
 Liability policies often have exceptions, limits, and carve-outs.
 The chances of a loss that goes over policy limits are remote, but the consequences could be devastating.

 The title to a property is a collection of rights that outlines its ownership in property law.
 Titles are also formal documents called property deeds that serve as evidence of ownership.
 If you bought a property as an individual, then the property deed will have your name on it.
 However, if you form an LLC, you'll need the company name on it instead.

 If you're the title holder, you can transfer ownership to the LLC by creating a Quit Claim Deed and filing it at your local County Clerk's office.
 That way, you can edit information on deeds that have already been recorded.

 If you need help with starting an LLC for rental properties, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.